Vika1990Z/Vika1990Z.github.io/ventus/content/tutorials-advanced/image-from-snapshot.md

 {{% /notice %}}

 ### Create Image of the Volume
+To create a Image of the Volume do the following:

-1. Connect to the preiviously created Virtual Machine in the current Project *dev-1*:
+- connect to the preiviously created Virtual Machine in the current Project *dev-1*:
     `ssh -i ~/.ssh/id_rsa ubuntu@88.218.53.162`

 {{% notice note %}}